sifank/NexDome_Beaver/README.md

 You can enable or disable automatic shutter opening and closing when dome goes to into or out of the Park position.
 After changing these settings, go to the Options tabs and click Save configuration to save the driver settings.

-Telescope Policy: Telescope policy can be either set to Ignore Telescope (default) or Telescope Locks.
+Mount Policy: Mount policy can be either set to Ignore Telescope (default) or Telescope Locks.
 When the policy is set to Ignore Telescope then the dome can park/unpark regardless of the mount parking state.
 When it is set Telescope locks, this disallows the dome from parking when telescope is unparked, and can lead to damage to hardware if it rains.

 Slaving Tab
 -----------